DanieLevy/eyetask/Workplan.md

 ❌ Click to Expand: No click-to-expand full resolution functionality ❌ Image Upload: File upload exists in forms but actual image storage/display not working
 5. PWA Advanced Features Missing
-❌ Smart PWA Detection: No automatic detection if EyeTask PWA is installed ❌ Auto-Redirect to PWA: No automatic opening in app when PWA is installed ❌ "Open in App" Prompts: No conditional banner/prompt for non-PWA users ❌ URL Handler Registration: PWA not registered to handle domain URLs
+❌ Smart PWA Detection: No automatic detection if Drivers Hub PWA is installed ❌ Auto-Redirect to PWA: No automatic opening in app when PWA is installed ❌ "Open in App" Prompts: No conditional banner/prompt for non-PWA users ❌ URL Handler Registration: PWA not registered to handle domain URLs